edgelesssys/constellation/docs/docs/architecture/encrypted-storage.md

 Alternatively, the driver can be configured to use a key management system to store and access KEKs and DEKs.

-Please refer to [keys and cryptography](keys.md) for more details on key management in Constellation.
+Refer to [keys and cryptography](keys.md) for more details on key management in Constellation.

 Once deployed and configured, the CSI driver ensures transparent encryption and integrity of all persistent volumes provisioned via its storage class.
 Data at rest is secured without any additional actions required by the developer.